 - You are having a multiple pregnancy with twins or triplets

-- Are of Aboriginal and Torres Strait Islander, Melanesian, Polynesian, Indian subcontinent, Middle Eastern or Asian background.
+- You are of Aboriginal and Torres Strait Islander, Melanesian, Polynesian, Indian subcontinent, Middle Eastern or Asian background.

-If you’re high risk you can skip the glucose challenge test and go straight to diagnostic glucose tolerance testing.
+If you’re high risk, you can skip the GCT and go straight to diagnostic glucose tolerance testing.

-You’ll be given a syrup-like drink containing glucose and afterwards you need to wait at the lab for one hour before having your blood tested.
+You’ll be given a syrupy drink containing glucose and afterwards you need to wait at the lab for one hour before having your blood drawn.

-Before your GTT your care provider will ask you to fast overnight and on the morning of your glucose test.
-In some countries, you might be asked to eat 150mg carbohydrates per day for the three days before the fasting period begins.
+The 3 hour glucose tolerance test is a fasting blood glucose test.
+Your care provider will ask you to fast overnight and on the morning of your glucose test.
+In some countries, you might be asked to eat 150 mg of carbohydrates per day for the three days before the fasting period begins.

-When you arrive for your glucose test you’ll have blood taken.
-This determines your fasting glucose, which means the amount of glucose in your blood without food being consumed.
+When you arrive for your glucose testing you’ll have a blood test.
+This determines your fasting blood glucose, which means the amount of glucose in your blood without food being consumed.

-You’ll then be given a syrup-like drink with a higher level of glucose than the GCT.
+You’ll then be given a syrupy drink with a higher level of glucose than the GCT.
 You’ll wait at the lab for two hours.
-You can’t walk around, or leave and come back, as exercising helps your body break down glucose and can change the test results.
+You can’t walk around, or leave and come back, as exercising helps your body break down glucose and can affect the test results.

-After two hours you’ll have a second blood test to determine your blood glucose levels in response to the glucose solution.
-In some countries you have a blood test after one hour, and then a further blood test at two and three hours.
+After two hours you’ll have a second blood test to determine your blood sugar levels in response to the glucose solution.
+In some countries, you’ll have a blood sample taken after one hour, and then again at two and three hours.

 Yes.
-The glucose test is a very safe and standard test in pregnancy.
+Blood glucose tests are very safe and are classed as standard tests in pregnancy.
 Some women, however, experience side effects, such as:

 - Bloating and cramps

 By following the preparation guidelines you’ll have the most accurate results for your GTT.
-You should be eating intuitively and have a balanced diet throughout pregnancy.
-This will help your glucose test results be as accurate as possible.
+You should be eating intuitively and maintaining a balanced diet throughout pregnancy.
+This will help your test results be as accurate as possible.

 In many countries, it’s recommended you pay specific attention to your diet in the three days prior to your GTT, and make sure you have a balance of proteins, fats and carbohydrates in each meal.